Printable Educational Board Games for PreK-Grade 1 for ELA | “ABC and friends”

 3) Alphabet Picture Cards

-This resource provides the capital letter and an image of an object or animal that begins with that letter on the same small card.
-There are four to a page.
-They are colorful and would look lovely mounted on the wall in a child’s room.
+Each card of this game provides the capital letter and an image of an object or animal that begins with that letter on the same small card.

 - You can cut them and use them as flash cards.